Mental Health Assistant - Substance Abuse Counseling

-The Mental Health Assistant-Substance Abuse Counseling Program is designed to prepare students for careers as substance abuse counselors as well as provide ongoing training for individuals already employed in the field.
+The Mental Health Assistant - Substance Abuse Counseling Program is designed to prepare students for careers as substance abuse counselors as well as provide ongoing training for individuals already employed in the field.
 This course of study can be pursued on a part-time evening or full-time day and evening sequence.

-While in this program, the student will learn individual, group and family counseling techniques.
+While in this program the student will learn individual, group and family counseling techniques.
 Students pursuing the degree are required to complete two semesters of clinical internship supervised by certified addiction counselors or other qualified health professionals at various public and private facilities.
-This program will provide the student with techniques and strategies for determining the best available treatment options for the drug abuser and others affected by this disease and the dysfunctional behaviors correlated with it.
+This program will provide the student with techniques and strategies for determining the best available treatment options for the substance abuser and others affected by this disease and the dysfunctional behaviors correlated with it.

 Graduates of the program will have been introduced to total quality management and continuous quality improvement concepts, principles and practices as they are applied to addictions treatment, inpatient and outpatient care and case management protocols.

 In the area of work experience, CASAC applicants will be required to document three years of appropriate full-time work experience in an approved work setting.
 Such experience may include voluntary (non-paid) work experience or clinical internship.
 Applicants with bachelor's or master's degree in the human service field from an accredited college or institute may substitute their degree for one year of work experience (for bachelor's) or two years of work experience (for master's degree).
 Additionally, applicants completing their associate degree in the human service field from an accredited college or institute may substitute their degree for 1,000 hours work experience.